Jeb4dev/AdventOfCode2022/src/index.md

 ## Challenge

-Advent of Code is ...
+Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

+I took that bit too literal and aim to solve each challenge with different programming language.

 ---